 They do well in humid environments with indirect light.
 Regular misting helps keep their fronds green and healthy.

-Best Houseplants for Hanging Baskets
+Best Cat Safe Houseplants for Hanging Baskets

 Air Plants